 This post may contain affiliate links.
 Please read our disclosure policy.

-These no-bake, pumpkin pie bars are the perfect first bite of Fall.
+These no-bake, pumpkin pie bars are the perfect first bite of Fall, with a creamy pumpkin filling and a crispy graham cracker crust.

 No Bake, Pumpkin Pie Bars